mannusschomaker/Evolutionary-Algorithm/README.md

-# ec_assignments
+# Evolutionary algorithms (EA) for function optimisation
+### About
+This repository contains code for both deterministic EAs where only one crossover operator can be used throughout the whole process, and a probabilistic EA where multiple crossover operators can be adopted with specific probability proportions.

+A meta-EA is also implemented to find the best probability proportion scheme of multiple crossovers operators.
 ### Branches
 1. Master branch is used for running evaluations with the deterministic benchmark EAs.
 2. PythonCommandLine branch is used for the grid search trivial tuning and data analysis.
 3. meta_opt branch is used for the development of the meta ea (CMA-ES) in Python.

 ### Compile
-Under the main folder, use the Makefile (command "make") to compile, create the submission.jar and set up the runtime environment in testrun.jar.
+1. Under the main folder, use the Makefile (command "make") to compile.
+2. Run with java -jar testrun.jar -submission=player19 -evaluation=BentCigarFunction(or KatsuuraEvaluation/SchaffersEvaluation) -seed=1